webpack/webpack.js.org/content/guides/caching.md

         + 2 hidden modules
 ```

 As you can see the bundle's name now reflects its content (via the hash).
 If we run another build without making any changes, we'd expect that filename to stay the same.
-However, if you were to run it again, we may find that this is not the case:
+However, if we were to run it again, we may find that this is not the case:

 ``` bash
 Hash: f7a289a94c5e4cd1e566